Peter Mayhew: Death and tributes

 Mayhew died of a heart attack on 30 April 2019, at his home in Boyd, Texas, at age 74.
 He was buried in Reno, Parker County, Texas, in Azleland Memorial Park and Mausoleum.

 Harrison Ford praised Mayhew for his "great dignity and noble character".
 Mark Hamill called Mayhew "the gentlest of giants."

-Anthony Daniels detailed his recollections about working with Mayhew on the original trilogy, the Star Wars Holiday Special and non-canon television shows in his 2019 memoirs, I Am C-3PO.
+Anthony Daniels detailed his recollections about working with Mayhew on the original trilogy, the Star Wars Holiday Special and television shows and their reunion in The Force Awakens in his 2019 memoirs, I Am C-3PO: The Inside Story.